sahirgomez1/ycb_objects/README.md

 ```
 npm install
 ```
 to install all dependencies.
-Then run.\
+Then run.
 ```
 npm start
 ```
+Add your 3D objects to the public folder, use `.gltf` files.
+We suggest and [OBJ coverter](https://github.com/CesiumGS/obj2gltf), then optimize your glTF assets with `gltf-pipeline`, [more info](https://www.npmjs.com/package/gltf-pipeline)

 ### `npm start`

-Add your 3D objects to the public folder, use `.gltf` files.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.